 Evaluating New Imaging Radiopharmaceuticals

-We utilize PET Imaging and various in-house radiopharmaceuticals to evaluate therapeutic efficacy or confirm diagnosis for inclusion in clinical trials for a variety of diseases.
-Some of the areas we’re currently working in include prostate cancer, breast cancer, head and neck cancer, Alzheimer’s disease, and Parkinson’s disease.
+CMIT utilizes PET Imaging and various in-house radiopharmaceuticals to evaluate therapeutic efficacy or confirm diagnosis for inclusion in clinical trials for a variety of diseases.
+Some of the areas CMIT has worked in include prostate cancer, breast cancer, head and neck cancer, Alzheimer’s disease, and Parkinson’s disease.

 These clinical trials are evaluating the use of new radionuclidic therapies or new uses of current radionuclidic therapeutics.
-We are currently participating in trials with radionuclidic therapies in prostate and breast cancer.
+CMIT has participated in trials with radionuclidic therapies in prostate and breast cancer.

-We have clinical trials in Alzheimer’s disease, head and neck cancer and breast cancer currently enrolling.
+CMIT has participated in multiple clinical trials.
 Please contact us for more information or click on the following links for more information:

 Clinical research ensures safety by thoroughly testing emerging procedures before allowing doctors to use them regularly.
 Clinical trials advance nuclear medicine by striving to achieve greater success in diagnosing and treating patients with radiopharmaceuticals which eases patient recovery and saves lives.
 With the help of patients willing to try new treatments, CMIT works to advance the future of healthcare.